-Caitlin E. McDonough is an attorney and registered lobbyist with 13 years of experience in Annapolis, working with the Maryland General Assembly and several administrations.
+Caitlin E. McDonough is an attorney and registered lobbyist with over 13 years of experience in Annapolis, working with the Maryland General Assembly and several administrations.
 Since joining the HJM team in 2012, she has advocated passionately on a variety of issues, particularly the development and implementation of fair and reasonable regulatory schemes for Maryland businesses, including innovative technology start-ups, major pharmaceutical manufacturers, telecommunication and energy service providers, financial institutions, and health and property insurers.

-Ms. McDonough has successfully obtained substantial operating and capital budget appropriations for Maryland nonprofits and community organizations at both the state and local levels.
-In addition to her state work, Ms. McDonough has successfully represented clients in legislative, budgetary and procurement matters before several local jurisdictions, particularly in Prince George’s and Anne Arundel Counties.
+McDonough has successfully obtained substantial operating and capital budget appropriations for Maryland nonprofits and community organizations at both the state and local levels.
+In addition to her state work, McDonough has successfully represented clients in legislative, budgetary and procurement matters before several local jurisdictions, particularly in Prince George’s and Anne Arundel Counties.

 Admitted to Practice: